andreav/swgit/doc/stabilizing.rst

   .. note::
-    | By default, --src argument must be a NGT tag.
+    | By default, --source argument must be a NGT tag.
       This encourages continuous testing agile principle.
     | If you need to stabilize any reference, please issue inside you repository: